Aleksandr-Protsak/Timer/README.md

 # Timer
- JQuery countdown timercountdown timer with the ability to set the time.
+ JQuery countdown timer with the ability to set the time.